 Navigate Right

-Lea Abou Alaiwa, Assistant Photo Editor and News Co-Editor
+Lea Abou Alaiwa, Online Photo and News Editor

-Ella is a sophomore and this is her first year on staff.
-She is excited to be this year’s assistant design editor for the online newspaper.
-She spends a lot of time in the business department and will be entering her second year in West’s business club, BPA.
-Outside of school she does dance and enjoys listening to music.
+Ella Ciliberto is a junior, and this is her second year on the WSS.
+She is the managing and profiles editor for the online publication.
+She spends a lot of time in the business department and will be entering her third year in West’s business club, BPA.
+Outside of school, she does dance and enjoys listening to music.